seancdavis/sapwood-classic/ROADMAP.md

 v1.5: File Management & Developer Help (May/June 2015)
 -------------

-Most aspects of the builder have been given sufficient attention since their initial release.
-But, other than switching to Dragonfly, we haven't done much with the media library.
-This release will focus on sites' libraries.

-#### Galleries / Categories

-Files will be able to be grouped together for better organization for your site's files.

 #### File Attributes

 You will be able to capture and customize much more information about a file